 Question: What is intranet software?

 Answer: An intranet software allows companies to build a private, secure network that can only be accessed by that company’s employees.
-This intranet serves as the portal for employees to access internal and external resources, and enables workers to communicate, collaborate, and share documents and other information.
+This intranet serves as the portal for employees to access internal and external resources and enables workers to communicate, collaborate, and share documents and other information.

 Question: What is an intranet site?

 Answer: An intranet site is an internal website (or portal) that helps employees stay up-to-date with their company.
 It serves as a website, communications channel, knowledge management tool, and collaboration platform.
+As companies adopt more and more advanced technological tools to communicate with and engage employees, there’s a growing responsibility to effectively reach the frontline and in-office employees no matter where they work.